getHarsh/SimpliLearn/README.md

 ## Disclaimer and License

 I'm sharing this repository for **educational purposes only**.
-These materials were used to help a friend complete the SimpliLearn program assignments and are provided as-is under the MIT License.
+These materials were used to help a friend complete the SimpliLearn program assignments.

+### Course Materials Disclaimer

 **Important**: All course content, problem statements, datasets, and instructional materials are the intellectual property of SimpliLearn.
 I do not claim ownership of these materials, and they are included here solely for educational reference.
+These course materials are provided "as-is" without any warranty or license from me.

+### Code Submissions License

+My code submissions and solutions within this repository are provided under the MIT License (see license section below).

 I assume no liability for any use of this code or materials.
 If you choose to use any part of this repository, you do so at your own risk and responsibility.